Points of Pride

 - Animal Studies:

-- Becker College is #1 in New England and among the top-15 producers nationally among four-year private institutions in awarding undergraduate animal studies degrees in 2011-2012.
+- Becker College is #1 in New England and #2 in the country among four-year private institutions for awarding undergraduate animal studies degrees.

-- Nationally, Becker is one of the 10 largest producers of undergraduate veterinary technology degrees among four-year private institutions.
+- Nationally, Becker is the third-largest producer of undergraduate vet tech degrees among four-year private institutions.

-- One of only two private colleges in New England to offer AVMA-accredited undergraduate programs in veterinary technology.
+- One of ten private colleges in New England to offer AVMA-accredited undergraduate programs in veterinary technology.

 - The College’s fully operational veterinary clinic, open to the public, sees more than 1,000 patients annually and provides students with hands-on experience.